Yul-1/Secure-File-Transfer/README.md

 Secure File Transfer (SFT) is a hardened bidirectional file transfer system designed with a "security-first" architecture.
 The project demonstrates production-grade implementation of cryptographic protocols, memory-safe low-level programming, and defense-in-depth security principles.

-**Current version: 2.0.0** - Reorganized into three independent implementations with isolated versioning and build systems.
+**Current version: 2.0.1** - Security enhancements and cryptographic hardening based on penetration testing results.

 ## Project Structure